Book a Call

 Why is UI/UX important for SEO?

-A website with good UI/UX reduces the time spent in networking the product by 50% while on development by 33 to 50%.
-Toptal designers reviewed some case studies of top agencies to understand the importance of UI/UX.
+Studies show that a website with a strong UI/UX design reduces the time spent on networking the product by 50% and cuts development costs by 33% to 50%.
+Toptal designers have reviewed case studies from leading agencies to pinpoint just how crucial UI/UX really is.

-For example, Virgin America redesigned its site using UX principles, which resulted in a 14% increase in conversion rate, a 20% decrease in customer service calls, and nearly double the ticket booking speed.
+Consider Virgin America, which redesigned its site using UX principles.
+The result?
+A 14% increase in conversion rate, a 20% drop in customer service calls, and roughly double the ticket booking speed.

-A website with good UI/UX reduces the time spent in networking the product by 50% while on development by 33 to 50%.
-Toptal designers reviewed some case studies of top agencies to understand the importance of UI/UX.
+Studies show that a website with a strong UI/UX design reduces the time spent on networking the product by 50% and cuts development costs by 33% to 50%.
+Toptal designers have reviewed case studies from leading agencies to pinpoint just how crucial UI/UX really is.

-For example, Virgin America redesigned its site using UX principles, which resulted in a 14% increase in conversion rate, a 20% decrease in customer service calls, and nearly double the ticket booking speed.
+Consider Virgin America, which redesigned its site using UX principles.
+The result?
+A 14% increase in conversion rate, a 20% drop in customer service calls, and roughly double the ticket booking speed.

 How does UI/UX design impact your Website SEO?